 - Waste Management hosted multiple community outreach events including: - Household Hazardous Waste Days were held in May and October 2022.
 2,422 vehicles participated by dropping off hazardous items such as pool cleaners, pesticides, automotive oils and gasoline.
-The events resulted in the diversion of 276,500 pounds of hazardous waste from the landfill, and materials are recycled and reused whenever possible by the contractor. - Free Mulch Giveaways were held in April and September 2022.
+The events resulted in the diversion of 276,500 pounds of hazardous waste from the landfill, and materials are recycled and reused whenever possible by the contractor. - Paper Shred Days were held in April and November 2022, resulting in 99,000 pounds of paper collected from 1,741 participating residents.
+The events allow residents the opportunity to safely dispose of data-sensitive papers, while ensuring materials are then recycled by the vendor.
+Recycled shredded paper from these events is turned into lowgrade paper materials such as toilet or tissue paper. - Free Mulch Giveaways were held in April and September 2022.
 Waste Management